diMosella/donkey-frontend-base/README.md

 Provides reloading code without losing the state of the app, thus making for a shorter feedback loop.

-#### Webpack-serve
+#### Webpack dev server

-As development webserver, webpack-serve is used.
+As development webserver, `webpack-dev-server` is used.
+Previously, the package which was under active development - `webpack-serve` was used.
+Currently, they switched active development back to `webpack-dev-server`.

-##### connect-history-api-fallback

-This addon to the webpack-serve provides history api fallback.
-This results in frontend generated routes are directly accessible when requested from the backend.
-It saves clicking to the specific page.

-##### koa-connect

-This utility handles connecting additional stuff to the koa webserver used by webpack-serve.
+#### Redux devtools

+To inspect the Redux state and changes thereof, `redux-devtools-extension` is being used while in development mode.

 #### EsLint